Several colourful dishes and drinks at a Chinese restaurant.

 Located in the Beaches neighbourhood, Tiflisi celebrates the culinary diversity and heartfelt hospitality of Georgia.
 This family-owned restaurant serves authentic Georgian cuisine, ranging from tasty appetizers like assorted pkhali (vegetables in walnut sauce) to baje (tender pan-fried chicken).

-To start, sample fluffy khachapuri, which is a cheese pie with different fillings like egg yolk, boiled beans or minced pork.
+To start, sample fluffy khachapuri, a cheese pie with different fillings like egg yolk, boiled beans or minced pork.
 For your main, choose from a wide selection of delicious Georgian dishes on the menu, including chanakhi (stewed lamb), ojakhuri (fried potatoes) and chakhokhbili (Georgian duck stew).
 Many vegetarian options are available.

 Location: 1970 Queen Street East, Toronto